kevinslin/kevin-public/vault/res.books.the-mom-test.md

 ---

 ## Takeaways
-- ask people about their problems, dont tell them about your ideas
+- ask people about their problems, don't tell them about your ideas
 - always know 3 things you want to be learning - most importantly, does your problem matter?
 - know what happens next after a meeting